 Stratocasters that Can Benefit from This Upgrade

 While there are a lot of different models we could plug into this upgrade, I've singled out a few Stratocasters that I believe are uniquely good candidates for a bridge swap.
-They include, but are of course not limited to, the following:
+They include the following:

 Bridges Recommended for Upgrading

-What we need to do is identify bridges that will meet a couple criteria.
+We need to identify bridges that will meet a couple criteria.

 - The bridge should fit in its parent guitar

-These points are fairly self-evident, particularly the second one.
+These points are self-evident, particularly the second one.
 Note that the bridges I'm mentioning here should all fit in the Stratocasters I've listed.
-At worst, you might need to do a little modding of the original bridge cutout.
+At worst, you might need to do a little modding of the original bridge cutout in the Strat's body.
 In most cases, even that won't be necessary.

 The types of Stratocaster bridges we'll be dealing with can be broken down into two categories: